 What unique tips would you add to this list?
 Which tip resonated with your heart today?
 Which one do you plan to implement today?

-To help you raise your son for God’s glory, I have created this fantastic set of prayer cards for your teen.
-Just subscribe, confirm, download & print.
+To help you raise your son for God’s glory, I have created a fantastic set of prayer cards for your teen guy and another for your teen gal.
+Just click ‘add to cart’ below, buy, download & print.

 Latest posts by Aimee Imbeau (see all)